Koszul self duality of manifolds: Self duality for submanifolds of

-\begin{proof} We will show there is an equivalence of right modules $\mathcal{F}_{(\mathbb{R}^n)^+} \rightarrow \Sigma^n 1$, which implies the result since taking $\Sigma^n$ commutes with bar constructions of modules.
+\begin{proof} We will show there is an equivalence of right modules $\mathcal{F}_{(\mathbb{R}^n)^+} \rightarrow \Sigma^n 1$.
+Applying $B$ yields a map of right comodules which implies the result since taking $\Sigma^n$ commutes with bar constructions of right modules.
 If $|I|=1$, $\mathcal{F}_{(\mathbb{R}^n)^+}(*)=S^n= \Sigma^n 1(*)$, so we take the map to be the identity.
 In all other degrees the map is forced to be constant, so we must show $\mathcal{F}_{(\mathbb{R}^n)^+}(I)$ is contractible if $|I|>1$.
 By collar neighborhoods, we may assume we are working with the subspace with no infinitesimal configurations.
 In this case, we scale by $t \in [1,\infty]$ to contract to the basepoint.
 This is continuous since for all such configurations, there is at least one point not on the origin. \end{proof}